greenwolfe/OpenLab/README.txt

 for header text, pass group array and not eventID (done)
 3) invite group dialog:  putting checklist buttons in <p> tags creates a vertcial stack.
 How to put 4 horizontally, then place the </p><p> to make a grid?  (now better, but need to figure out how to handle lots of students and multiple sections) (done)
+5)  Teacher view - all fields editable (done)  , groups students where possible, add student's names to title of calendar events. (done) ... decided to put student's names in hover text.
 6)  Progress tracker tab. (deprecated) ... but would be nice if it were the SBG gradebook, and LOM's showed up in the standards list) ... just use scheduling of main teacher-initiated assessments as the progress tracker.
 Focus just on the grouping and in-class/out-of-class features of the student activity view. (done)
 7)  Hover texts for standards, (activities?), hover text is group for calendar events (done) (maybe don't need this. detail on page for that standard or activity). (done ... do not need for standards and activities,as they will open in their own separate informatin page)